What Class Do YOU Want?

 This important information is written in language that is clear and easy to understand.
 Take a moment to review this information before registering for any program or service, as registration and/or payment indicates acceptance of these terms.

-Follow these links to Policy and FAQ for each type of service.
+Follow these links to Policy for each type of service.
 Day Training is included in Private services.

 Raising a Pandemic Puppy!